 Marshall Smith was nominated for a Silver Scroll songwriting award in 2004, while he was part of band The New Freedom.
 Around the same time, he and musician Tom Fox set up Auckland music and sound company The Sound Room, and began composing soundtracks for clients in Aotearoa and overseas.
 Their work includes documentaries (Hip Hop-eration, NHNZ's Big Pacific), short films, and many commercials (including ads for Coca Cola and Porsche).
 Smith also co-founded the Screen Composers Guild of New Zealand, presented Lotto draws for three years, and has recorded under the name Marshmellow.

-Journalist and prolific author Gordon McLauchlan edited The New Zealand Encyclopedia for a decade.
-In 1976 his bestseller The Passionless People dissected the Kiwi psyche.
-In the 1980s McLauchlan presented Sunday morning magazine show Weekend for a six year run, aside from a few months in the United States while hosting series American Pie.
-In 1987 he was named Best Presenter at the GOFTA Awards.
-Later he resumed his partnership with Weekend's Kerry Smith on weekday show 5.30 Live.
-McLauchlan has also written TV columns for The Listener, and set questions for the first two seasons of Sale of the Century.
+Journalist and prolific author Gordon McLauchlan, ONZM, edited The New Zealand Encyclopedia for a decade.
+His 1976 bestseller The Passionless People dissected the Kiwi psyche.
+In the 1980s McLauchlan presented Sunday morning magazine show Weekend for six years — aside from a tour of the United States, hosting series American Pie.
+In 1987 he won a GOFTA Award as Best Presenter.
+He repartnered with Weekend's Kerry Smith for weekday show 5.30 Live.
+McLauchlan was also a television critic, and set questions for the first two seasons of Sale of the Century.
 He died on 26 January 2020, at the age of 89.

 Neil Roberts discovered that he loved making television programmes while working as a parliamentary journalist.
 In the mid 1980s he founded independent production company Communicado, whose staff grew to more than 60.
 Later Roberts oversaw a period of change at Television New Zealand, during a short stint as the organisation's Television Manager.
 He died of cancer on 8 November 1998.